5 Systems of Wine Cellar Cooling Units That Protect Your Investment

 Because the condenser is outside or within a mechanical room, the system keeps your Wine Cellar quiet and free from vibration; two critical factors for wine aging.
 These advanced wine cellar cooling units are popular for homes in Australia also, where stable cooling is required in warm climates.

-3. Ducted Wine Cellar Cooling Units for Even Airflow
+3. Ducted Systems for Large Wine Cellars & Even Airflow

 Ducted wine cellar cooling units provide uniform airflow inside the cellar with no visible equipment.
 The actual unit is installed in a remote location, and cool air is then blown into the cellar through ducts, thus offering an uncluttered, sleek ambiance.